-Nashville names street after Civil Rights icon John Lewis
+Nashville names street after civil rights icon John Lewis

 NASHVILLE, Tenn.
-(AP) — Officials in Nashville, Tennessee, have renamed most of a street after Civil Rights icon John Lewis, who help desegregate the city’s lunch counters before becoming a long-serving congressman in Georgia.
+(AP) — Officials in Nashville, Tennessee, have renamed most of a street after civil rights icon John Lewis, who help desegregate the city’s lunch counters before becoming a long-serving congressman in Georgia.

-Metro Council members voted Thursday to rename a large portion of 5th Ave North to Rep. John Lewis Way, The Tennessean reported.
+Metro Council members voted Thursday to rename a large portion of Fifth Avenue North to Rep. John Lewis Way, The Tennessean reported.

 Councilwoman Zulfat Suara submitted the request this fall and included some of the highlights of Lewis’ work and its impact.